 In collaboration with local partners in West Africa, CCAFS has in a participatory manner used its CSV approach in testing and validating several agricultural interventions that simultaneously achieve the triple wins of climate-smart agriculture (CSA).
 With the growing evidence of success for some of the tested approaches and the demand for CSA in the region, we also initiate the scaling-up and adoption of proven CSA options by sustaining the national science-policy dialogue platforms for CSA mainstreaming into national policies and also generating knowledge that inform the implementation of countries' NDCs and NAPs.
-This project aims to engage with and provide support to regional and national partners to catalyse positive change towards CSA, food systems and landscapes, through bringing to scale practices, technologies and institutions that enable agriculture to meet food security, adaptation and mitigation goals.
-Additionally, research is uwill be undertakingen to address key gaps within the regional portfolio of projects.
+This project aims to engage with and provide support to regional and national partners to catalyze positive change towards CSA, food systems and landscapes, through bringing to scale practices, technologies, and institutions that enable agriculture to meet food security, adaptation and mitigation goals.
+Additionally, research is will be undertaken to address key gaps within the regional portfolio of projects.

 Scaling up the use of climate information services among millions of farmers will reduce climate risks for the agricultural sector in West Africa.